 Genetic risk factors for substance use disorder

 Current research shows that multiple genes are linked to the risk of developing SUD.
 Another study published in Molecular Psychiatry showed that genetic variation in 19 genes was associated with opioid use disorder (OUD) risk.
-Two specific genes—OPRM1 and FURIN—were associated with OUD specifically, while others were related to a wider variety of SUDs.
+Two specific genes — OPRM1 and FURIN — were associated with OUD specifically, while others were related to a broader variety of SUDs.

 Environmental factors